Nam-Namazov/Leetcode-Swift/README.md

 # Leetcode-Swift
 Hi, my name is Namik, I'm beginner in iOS Development.
-I'm learning algorithms and for some reason I will sharing with solve problems here.
+I'm learning algorithms and for some reason I will sharing with solved problems here.
 ## Branches
 #### Problems are categorized with branches by themes:
 * **Trees**:  *tree, binary tree, binary search tree, shortest path, minimum spanning tree;*